 A player can act on his/her own.
 To do something, the narrator might ask an ability to roll from the player.
 This can come up in any situation, like in battle (possibly at the cost of actions) or in a busy tavern.
 Depending on the specific action that the player wants to do, the narrator will decide the appropriate ability.
 An ability roll consists of rolling a d20 and adding that to the ability score of the specific ability to get a result.

 Ability rolls can be used in two ways: either the narrator decides a fixed difficulty for the roll or there will be another ability roll involved, highest wins.
 Fixed difficulty This list is a general way to handle ability difficulties.
 On difficulty 6, the result of the ability roll has to be 6 or higher.

-- 5: Very easy - Notice something that is right in plain sight (clue finding).
+- 5: Very easy - Notice something that is right in plain sight (Investigation).

 - 10: Easy - Let a drunk fess up a rumor (Trickery).

-- 15: Medium - Sabotage a wheel from a wagon so it will break when it is used the next time (wreck).
+- 15: Medium - Sabotage a wheel from a wagon so it will break when it is used the next time (Alteration).

 - 20: Hard - Open a quality lock quickly using but a few lockpicks (Trickery).

 - 25: Very hard - Leap across a 6-meter Chasm (Athletics).

-- 30: Nearly Impossible - Track a squad of orcs across hard ground after 48 hours of constant rainfall (clue finding).
+- 30: Nearly Impossible - Track a squad of orcs across hard ground after 48 hours of constant rainfall (Investigation).

 Ability roll vs. ability roll

 Competition ability rolls are not using the fixed difficulties, instead, you will compete against another ability roll.
 The highest total (using ability score + d20 roll) wins.
 On ties, the highest ability score wins.
 If those are also tied, the narrator can pick based on the situation.

 - Pickpocket (Trickery), notice of being pickpocketed (Awareness)